-There are many reasons why Model Form Articles may not be suitable and recently, a court case highlighted such an issue with the number of directors needed for a quorate meeting.
+There are many reasons why Model Form Articles may not be suitable and recently, a court case highlighted such an issues with the number of directors needed to for a quorate meeting.

 Article 11 (2) says that a decision of the directors can apply when it comes to the quorum, though it must never be less than two and unless otherwise fixed, it will be two!